sirech/homepage2/src/pages/articles/2021-01-26-what-does-the-nginx-ingress-controller-actually-do/index.md

   <img src="./images/request-flow.png" alt="Request Flow" />
 </figure>

 This is the setup: We have a cluster with a bunch of nodes, with a _Load Balancer_ in front.
-The NGINX Controller is running as a _DaemonSet_ in every node.
+The NGINX Controller runs as a _DaemonSet_ in every node.
 Our application is configured as a _Deployment_.
 To reach it, there is a _Service_ and an _Ingress_.

 Let's assume we start our request from a [VPC Endpoint](https://hceris.com/understanding-vpc-endpoints/).
 What happens next?

 - We reach the Load Balancer.
-As I explained in my article about [NLBs](../provisioning-a-network-load-balancer-with-terraform/), there is a target group that points to individual instances.
+As I explained in my article about [NLBs](../provisioning-a-network-load-balancer-with-terraform/), a target group points to individual instances.
 In this case, the worker nodes of the cluster.
 - _(1st Load Balancing)_ The Load Balancer picks one of the nodes.
 - The request reaches a Node.
 Through a Service of type `NodePort`, there are `iptables` set up so that the request goes to the right place.
 - _(2nd Load Balancing)_ [kube-proxy](https://kubernetes.io/docs/concepts/services-networking/service/#proxy-mode-iptables) selects one of the instances of the NGINX controller.
-- NGINX does it magic, and it forwards the request to the correct Service.
+- NGINX does its magic, and it forwards the request to the correct Service.
-- The request is sent to a virtual IP.
-This is associated to the Service for the application, which is of type `ClusterIP`.
-All the Pods in the Deployment are registered as targets.
+- The Service for the application is of type `ClusterIP`.
+All the Pods in the Deployment appear as targets.
 - _(3rd Load Balancing)_ One of the Pods is chosen.
 - The application Pod finally receives the request.